Subaru Levorg: Motorsport

+Safety

 Second generation (VN; 2020)

 Unveiled as a prototype at the 2019 Tokyo Motor Show on October 23, the second-generation model switched to the Subaru Global Platform, with a newly developed 1.8 L CB18 engine.
 Like the previous generation, this model would not be sold in North America, but would go on sale in Japan in the second half of 2020.

 On August 21, 2020, the second-generation Levorg was released in Japan.

 According to Subaru engine designer Tsuneaki Numamiyauchi, the displacement of the CB18 was chosen to balance an increase in maximum torque to 300 Nm with improved fuel economy from adopting lean-burn technology.
 Fuel economy improved from 16.0 to 16.6 km/L compared to the preceding generation's FB16 engine.
 In addition, the overall length of the engine was shortened by 44 mm, allowing for a larger crush zone for safety.

 The second-generation Levorg is sold in Australia as the WRX Sportswagon and in New Zealand as the WRX GT ("Grand Touring"), leveraging the use of the WRX nameplate.
 For Australia and New Zealand, the Levorg is fitted with the larger FA24F 2.4-litre direct injection turbo engine.
-On November 25, Subaru announced the FA24F-equipped Levorg also would be sold to the Japanese market as the STI Sport R model.
+In November 2021 Subaru announced the FA24F-equipped Levorg also would be sold in the Japanese market, as the STI Sport R model.